 Along with some lessons learned with the new equipment, I also learned a lot from going through the motions of the first big boil.
 It’s hard to explain this, but you will definitely understand once you have a handful of brews under your belt.
 So whatever it is holding you back, I hope you realize that getting started is the hardest part of homebrewing, and it’s something that just about anyone can do.

 I would love to hear what got you interested in beer and homebrewing, or some stories from all the beginners out there!
-Leave a comment below or reach out to me through the questions and comments tab above!
+Leave a comment below or reach out to me through the “contact” tab above!
 My next series of posts will go into further detail on many pieces of common homebrewing equipment, so until then, cheers!